husomichael/Community-Soundboard/README.md

 ### Installation

 Clone the repository and npm install in the terminal.
 Then in 2 separate terminals, npm run server in one and npm run client in the other.
+To upload soundclips you will need to create an account with Cloudinary and put your API keys in your .env file.

 ## Usage